magiclabs/magic-js/packages/@magic-sdk/react-native/README.md

 ## Package Split!!

-Since `9.0.0`, @magic-sdk/react-native package drops the support of bare React Native.
-You may stay on `^8.0.0` to keep your bare RN app functional.
-We will release a new package to support bare-RN exclusively.
+Since `v9.0.0`, `@magic-sdk/react-native` package drops support of bare React Native (RN).
+You may stay on `^v8.0.0` to keep your bare RN app functional.
+With this in mind, bare React Native applications utlilizing OAuth should note that `@magic-ext/react-native-oauth` uses `expo-web-browser` as a dependency.

+If this dependency causes you issues, consider enabling the expo library via `npx install-expo-modules@latest`.
+For more context, you may check: https://docs.expo.dev/bare/installing-expo-modules.

 This package will mainly support **Expo** framework in future releases.